 When you think of breakfast cereals, Corn Flakes are what comes to mind.
 Corn Flakes are the original cereals, they were created by William Kellogg in 1894, in an attempt to create a type of food that would help the patients of the Battle Creek Sanitarium in Michigan.

 Battle Creek Sanitarium was a health resort managed by William’s brother, John Kellogg.
-In order to make the cereal even more popular, Will wanted to add sugar to the cereals, but John wasn’t in agreement (for obvious health reasons), so Will started the Kellogg company, to produce corn flakes for a wider audience.
+To make the cereal even more popular, Will wanted to add sugar to the cereals, but John wasn’t in agreement (for obvious health reasons), so Will started the Kellogg company, to produce corn flakes for a wider audience.

 Corn Flakes, today, have sugar, but only in very small amounts.
 And in comparison to the different cereals out in the market, it is certainly healthier than most.
 Interestingly, what was initially created to keep patients healthy, was created using mostly corn, a plant-based food.